Skip to Content

-Our RV is a 43’ diesel pusher with very large basement storage areas.
-Lots of RVers who have Class A RVs have plenty of room to store a long ladder like ours.
-But as compact as it is, not every RV has room for something that’s seven feet long.
+But the term “collapsible ladder” can have different meanings.
+Our old RV was a 43’ diesel pusher with very large basement storage areas.
+Lots of RVers who have Class A RVs have plenty of room to store a long (7′) ladder like we carried.
+But as compact as our ladder is, not every RV has room for something that’s seven feet long.
 Fortunately, there are other options available.

 Without further ado, let’s take a look at three high-quality collapsible ladders for RVers.